 |ADVANCED**||I have skied at Jay Peak and can make parallel turns on all black terrain/glades.||I have ridden at Jay Peak exploring black terrain, glades and park.|

 *This is our most popular group and features several different sublevels once grouped out on snow.

-**For the safety of your child, please do not rank him or her as an Advanced skier/rider if they have never been on Jay Peak terrain.
-Keep in mind that 1% of our children ski & ride at this level.
+**For the safety of you or your child, please do not rank as an Advanced skier/rider if you have never been on Jay Peak terrain.
+Keep in mind that 1% of our travelling guests ski & ride at this level.

 What should I bring?

 A lift ticket is required to access any Jay Peak terrain, including our 300ft moving carpet, even in a lesson.
 Don't have a Ski & Stay lodging package?
 Any children (Ages 3-12) enrolled in the kids program are eligible for a discounted $20 lift pass that is purchased directly through the Ski & Ride School upon arrival.
 Liftpasses for anyone Age 13+ must be purchased through Customer Service prior to lesson start time.

 We have Burton, Elan and Rossignol equipment specifically designed to make the experience easy and fun for beginners and beyond.
 Children (ages 3-12) enrolled in our kids program can be outfitted with gear when dropped off for their lesson at a discounted price of just $20/day.
 Beginners ages 13+ may be interested in our Beginner Packages and anyone else can grab gear from the main Rental Shop on Stateside base.

 Dress in layers so you will be prepared for changing weather conditions.
 Jay Peak is known for it’s snow, cold temps and wind, so bring a backpack or bag if you’re bringing extra clothes for your child.
 Labeling everything with the child’s name is always a great idea as well.

 Lessons fill up fast, especially for holiday and weekend periods.
 It’s best to make your reservation as soon as possible.